ubclaunchpad/rocket2/docs/Config.md

 Denotes if we are in testing mode or not.
 In testing mode, we use a local DynamoDB instead of connecting to the server.
 Can either be `True` or `False`.

-## SLACK\_BOT\_CHANNEL

-Name of the channel you want to have our rocket 2 slack bot to make announcements in.

 ## SLACK\_SIGNING\_SECRET

 Signing secret of the slack app.
 Can be found in the basic information tab of